crimx/value-enhancer/README.md

 MobX is cleverly designed to make properties magically reactive.
 But after using it in many of our large projects people started to complain about this implicit behavior.
 It is hard to tell if a property is reactive unless enforcing some kind of code style rules.
 Rules of MobX are easy to be broken especially for new team members.

 MobX does not work well with other libraries.
-It could break other libraries if you forget to exclude instances from other libraries from making observable. `toJS` is also needed if data is passed to other libraries.
+It could break other libraries if you forget to exclude third-party instances from making observable. `toJS` is also needed if data is passed to other libraries.

 MobX also prints error when it sees another version of MobX in the global.
 It is not a good choice for making SDK or library that will be delivered into customer's environment.